brunorrp13/UsersApp/README.md

 A class was created with tests for the View Model using Mockito, the Truth library and Corourtines rules.

 ## Important
-Both of the avatar urls for the https://6185257423a2fe0017fff3d5.mockapi.io/ address server are broken (https://cdn.fakercloud.com/avatars/dicesales_128.jpg and https://cdn.fakercloud.com/avatars/klefue_128.jpg as seen below), so I added an error image do be placed if there is any sort of errors loading the images.
+Both of the avatar images for the https://6185257423a2fe0017fff3d5.mockapi.io/ address server are broken (urls - https://cdn.fakercloud.com/avatars/dicesales_128.jpg and https://cdn.fakercloud.com/avatars/klefue_128.jpg as seen below), so I added an error image do be placed if there is any sort of errors loading the images.

 <img width="1067" alt="image" src="https://user-images.githubusercontent.com/69281497/221305492-292e8ce9-7eb6-43d5-89c6-4c5ac51d514f.png">